 €430 per year less.
 Hallelujah!
 Someone give that man a medal!
 However, like all Sir Humprey-like statements, the truth is a little bit different than portrayed.

 When looking for more information, I found the same article with EXACTLY the same wording appeared in all (online versions of) other newspapers, including the reference to Het Laatste Nieuws.
 For some strange reason I couldn’t find it electronically on the pages of Het Laatste Nieuws.
-It was only to be found in the opinion section and also there it was a copy/paste of the same wording as in the other papers, including the reference to itself… Mentioned as source was Belga (a Belgian news agency).
+It was only to be found in the opinion section and also there it was a copy/paste of the same wording as in the other papers, including the reference to itself… Belga (a Belgian news agency) was mentioned as the source.
 So it appeared that Belga made the story about the article in Het Laatste Nieuws and other newspapers just copy/pasted it.

 Luckily I had the paper version of that day.
 The article was on the top left of the frontpage and had about the same wording.
 There was a reference to the second page for more information and … again the same introduction, plus some more info about the number of those switching providers and future plans.
 So Het Laatste Nieuws copied it from the frontage to the second page, Belga seem to copy/pasted it from their frontpage and other newspapers also just copy/pasted the story.
 Hey, they sure like repetition!!